-Anticipation is building for Cyberpunk 2077, CD Projekt Red’s upcoming project to follow the massively successful The Witcher 3: Wild Hunt.
-Originally announced back in 2012, details about the sci-fi title have finally been revealed along with a release date.
+Anticipation is building for Cyberpunk 2077, CD Projekt Red’s upcoming follow-up to the massively successful The Witcher 3: Wild Hunt.
+Originally announced back in 2012, details about the sci-fi title have finally been revealed, along with a release date.
 Trading fantasy for science fiction, Cyberpunk 2077 is shaping up to be CD Projekt Red’s most ambitious game to date.

 Expectations are high considering The Witcher 3 is widely regarded as one of the best open-world RPGs of all time.
 Though an open-world RPG as well, Cyberpunk 2077 is, to put it simply, a first-person shooter — a style of play CD Projekt Red hasn’t attempted so far.
 From all of the footage we’ve seen, we wouldn’t blame you if you had Cyberpunk 2077 at the top of your most anticipated games list.
 Here’s everything we know so far about Cyberpunk 2077, from gameplay to story to its world and much more.

 Inspired by pen-and-paper